DOI-USGS/asc-public-docs/docs/how-to-guides/isis-stac-api/how-to-query-stac-api.md

 This API implements a **subset of the STAC Search specification** using [`stac-server`](https://github.com/stac-utils/stac-server).

-It provides an opinionated search endpoint designed to resolve the most to determine the most appropriate ISIS shape model for a given target body, as well as standard STAC collection and item endpoints for browsing.
+It provides standard STAC search, collection, and item endpoints for browsing ISIS global DEMs.
+Multiple versions may exist for each target body.

 ---